Code-dot-mil/code.mil/implementation-guide.md

 For legal reasons, all language talking about the project MUST be prefixed with the agency releasing the project.
-For example, if a project is named WhizBang by the Army Research Laboratory, then all literature in the package SHOULD refer to it as for "ARL WhizBang" or the "ARL WhizBang project."
+For example, if a project is named WhizBang by the Army Research Laboratory, then all literature in the package should refer to it as for "ARL WhizBang" or the "ARL WhizBang project."

 ### Obtain your agency's invention evaluation committee (IEC) approval

 Your agency may have IP interests in the software.
-Before it can be released, the IEC MUST determine that it is in the best interest of the Government and your agency to waive any IP rights that ARL might have and release it to the public.
-To do so, the PD MUST inform the current chair of the IEC (or the chair's delegate) of the intention to release the software by sending the chair a digitally signed email that contains the following:
+Before it can be released, the IEC must determine that it is in the best interest of the Government and your agency to waive any IP rights that ARL might have and release it to the public.
+To do so, the PD should inform the current chair of the IEC (or the chair's delegate) of the intention to release the software by sending the chair a digitally signed email that contains the following: